 Finally, the wheel bearings burned out from the abuse.

-seeking shelter in Hotel Woodruff ’til the garages opened.
+shelter in Hotel Woodruff until the garages opened.

-We never stayed in hotels, so this was highly exciting.
+We never stayed in hotels, so this was exciting.

-The hotel bar right off the lobby was having a big night.
+The hotel bar was having a big night, having hired

-Ai-yi-yi!
-Who knew everything could change, just like that?
+Who knew it would all change, just like that?

-In the new year I got me a girlfriend and put all my money
+In the new year I got a girlfriend and put my money

-into rock and roll records.
-I got a guitar and a Cossack shirt,
+into rock albums.
+I got a guitar, a Cossack shirt,

-let my hair grow out a bit.
+let my hair grow.
 Dad traded up for a used Corvair.

 Note: unpublished draft